UF-Health-Molecular-Pathology/asi-xml-transformer/README.md

 **Error Handling**
 If a file is malformed and cannot be parsed, it logs the error and continues processing the rest.
 If no XML files are found in the input directory, it prints a message and exits.

-You can customize the XML element renaming by modifying the rename_mapping dictionary: